noenomblot/ADA_P3-jekyll/index.md

 Viewed through our three research questions, these results paint a consistent picture: major events do create bursts of cross-community interaction (RQ1), but only a small subset of communities — primarily social and, in rare symbolic cases, humor — act as temporary bridges (RQ2).
 Crucially, these event-driven ties almost always fade, leaving the long-term structure of the network largely unchanged (RQ3).
 **Politics → Entertainment / Movies / TV**

-We first examine whether major political shocks pull entertainment communities into the conversation.

 In the politics/news cluster, the biggest subreddits in terms of subreddit interactions are unsurprisingly political.
 The biggest being "the_donald" a right wing (now banned) subreddit supporting Donald Trump especially during the 2016 US presidential election.
 The second biggest is "conspiracy" and the third and fourth "politics" and "news", two subreddits also strongly involved in the US election cycle of 2016.
 It has to be noted that "politics" and "news" tend to be anti-Trump and are taken as "the_donald"s counter-pole in our analysis.

 <figure id="fig-plot-top-subreddits-politics">